|

 the Kingdom of Quito, now called Ecuador.
 As an Inka's client

-you'll sleep in one of the Inca rooms.
+you will sleep in one of the Inca rooms.
 Who knows -- maybe even

 Atahualpa's!

-world.
-In the evening, take a horse-drawn carriage past the beautifully
+the evening, take a horse-drawn carriage past the beautifully

 A flight the next morning takes you